EthicDevs/fastify-custom-session/README.md

         baz: '<unset>',
       };
     },
-    storeAdapter: new PickedSessionAdapter({
-      /* ...
-AdapterOptions ... */
-    }) as any,
   });
 }

 main();
 ```

-then if you are a TypeScript user you will need to defined the shape of the
+then if you are a TypeScript user you will need to define the shape of the
 `session.data` object, you can do so easily by adding the following lines to your
 `types/global/index.d.ts` file: